4 Mathematics for Engineering

 Significant Digits

 Significant digits are the total number used to express a measured or calculated quantity.
-Like decimal places, how “precise” a number is given is measured using significant digits.
-The value with the least significant digits sets the standard for the degree of precision.
+Like decimal places, significant digits measure how “precise” a number is given.
+The value with the fewest significant digits sets the standard for the degree of precision.

 Generally, a goal is to carry through numerical calculations containing values that have (more or less) the same number of significant digits to arrive at an answer with the needed (or maximum possible) accuracy.
 There are also some simple rules for significant digits:

-1. All non-zero digits in a number are always considered to be significant.
+1. All non-zero digits in a number are always considered significant.

 2. Any zeros appearing in a number between two non-zero digits are considered significant.